 print “Read %s, %d bytes” % (file, len(data))

 If you prefer, you can use a two-line version that just reads the crucial file:

 open(os.path.join(os.environ[“localappdata”], r”Microsoft\Windows Live Photo Gallery\Pictures.pd6″), “rb”).read()

-Ideally this script should be run every minute or so while WLPG is running in order to keep the database file in the cache.
+Ideally this script should be run every minute or so while WLPG is running in order to keep the database file in the cache, but the file is locked so this doesn’t work.
 The cost of this is very low, especially if the file is actually still in the cache.

 All of the WLPG performance problems could easily be fixed.
 The database files could be precached, the excessive disk I/O when zooming on images could be avoided, and multi-core image decoding could easily let WLPG stay ahead of the user.
 None of these would be difficult.
 All of these solutions consume additional memory, but memory is cheap these days and I would happily spend 500 MB in order to make WLPG ten times more responsive.

 My daughter refuses to use WLPG because it is too slow.
 I don’t blame her.
 But I wish she could use it.

 Once again ETW has shown its value in allowing the cause of a performance problem to be diagnosed, and a workaround to be created.